ga-curriculum/cloud-concepts-and-providers-lab/cloud-connections/README.md

   <span class="subhead">Cloud Connections</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will have a basic understanding of how the cloud is connected to physical computers and networks.
+**Learning objective:** By the end of this lesson, students will be able to describe how the cloud is connected to physical computers and networks.

 ## How the cloud connects to your computer